-The workload of librarians involves, in varying proportions, those elements set out in Article 16C.
-Unless specifically provided otherwise in the letter of appointment, librarians are employed by the University of New Brunswick for a total of twelve months in each year and, except for scheduled vacation and holidays as specified in Article 34, shall meet their responsibilities throughout this period.
+19C.01 The workload of Librarians and Archivists involves, in varying proportions, those elements set out in Article 16C.
+Unless specifically provided otherwise in the letter of appointment, Librarians and Archivists are employed by the University of New Brunswick for a total of twelve months in each year and, except for scheduled vacation and holidays as specified in Article 34, shall meet their responsibilities throughout this period.

-The composition of the workload of a librarian in terms of the components set out in Article 16C, may fluctuate within reasonable limits from year to year, and during any year, in response to the requirements and priorities of the Library.
-Classroom instruction and the requirement to provide services to external agencies and institutions by the Library shall be considered in determining the workload.

-The normal average workload for a librarian is thirty-six and o ne-quarter (361⁄4) hours per week and seven and one-quarter (71⁄4) hours per day.
-The Director of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, shall determine, following consultation with the Department Head concerned and with due r egard for the provisions of Article 19C.06, the individual workload for each librarian.
+- 19C.02 The composition of the workload of a Librarian and Archivists in terms of the components set out in Article 16C, may fluctuate within reasonable limits from year to year, and during any year, in response to the requirements and priorities of the Library.
+Classroom instruction and the requirement to provide services to external agencies and institutions by the Library shall be considered in determining the workload. - 19C.03 The normal average workload for a Librarian and an Archivist is thirty-six and onequarter (361⁄4) hours per week and seven and one-quarter (71⁄4) hours per day.
+The Dean of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, shall determine, following consultation with the Department Head concerned and with due regard for the provisions of Article 19C.06, the individual workload for each Librarian or Archivist.
 Such individual workload shall be appropriate and reasonable for the work of the Library Department concerned.
-The Director of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, the Dean of Law or the Department Head shall consult the librarian concerned with respect to the individual workload to be assigned.

-19C.04 Unless otherwise consented to in writing by the librarian, fluctuations in the individual workload shall, over a reasonable period of time, result in an average scheduled load for the librarian which is similar to the normal average workload, as stated in Article 19C.03.

-For hours worked in excess of the normal workload, equivalent time off shall be scheduled by the Director of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in consultation with the librarian concerned, within twenty working days.

-The Director of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, shall assign the individual workload of each librarian, which shall be reasonable, taking into account any information available to him/her with respect to such factors as:

-- a) the requirements and priorities of the Library Department or Faculty Library; - b) the abilities, formal qualifications and specific area of expertise of the librarian; - c) the librarian's engagement in committee service in the Library and elsewhere in the University; - d) the librarian's involvement in professional development, and training in response to technological change; - e) the librarian's involvement in research which is consistent with Article 16C; - f) the nature and scope of the work schedule to be assigned to the librarian; - g) any other relevant factors.
+The Dean of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, the Dean of Law or the Department Head shall consult the Librarian or Archivist concerned with respect to the individual workload to be assigned. - 19C.04 Unless otherwise consented to in writing by the Librarian or Archivist, fluctuations in the individual workload shall, over a reasonable period of time, result in an average scheduled load for the Librarian or Archivist which is similar to the normal average workload, as stated in Article 19C.03. - 19C.05 For hours worked in excess of the normal workload, equivalent time off shall be scheduled by the Dean of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in consultation with the Librarian or Archivist concerned, within twenty working days. - 19C.06 The Dean of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, shall assign the individual workload of each Librarian or Archivist, which shall be reasonable, taking into account any information available to him/her with respect to such factors as: - (a) the requirements and priorities of the Library Department or Faculty Library; - (b) the abilities, formal qualifications and specific area of expertise of the Librarian or Archivist; - (c) the Librarian's or Archivist's engagement in committee service in the Library and elsewhere in the University; - (d) the Librarian's or Archivist's involvement in professional development, and training in response to technological change; - (e) the Librarian's or Archivist's involvement in research which is consistent with Article 16C; - (f) the nature and scope of the work schedule to be assigned to the Librarian or Archivist; - (g) any other relevant factors.

-It is the responsibility of the librarian to apprise the Director of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in writing with reasonable advance notice, of any relevant information to be considered by the Director of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in assigning the individual workload.
+It is the responsibility of the Librarian and Archivist to apprise the Dean of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in writing with reasonable advance notice, of any relevant information to be considered by the Dean of Libraries (Fredericton), Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate, in assigning the individual workload.